 - Just before serving: Reheat the brisket: return the bag to the immersion circulator at 147°F (64°C) for 1 hour, then finish the dish as directed.
 Finish the matzo balls in the soup.
 Make the broccoli.
 Finish and serve the charoset.

 Serve the four glasses of wine in elegant stemware that allows each grape to shine.
-A bold, full-bodied red wine will pair well with the brisket; we like this Covenant RED C Cabernet Sauvignon from the Williams-Sonoma Wine Shop.
+A bold, full-bodied red wine will pair well with the brisket; choose from dozens of great options in the Williams-Sonoma Wine Shop.

-Set your table with a runner and linens in a rich blue hue, with white porcelain dinnerware for contrast.
+Set your table with linens in a rich blue hue, paired classic white or navy dinnerware for contrast.
 For easy serving, prepare the meal in a complementary stove-to-table pan that looks like it was made for the table.

 Create a new family heirloom in our gilt-edged seder plate.
 The main plate displays the Hebrew word for Passover, while the six individual dishes are labeled with the symbolic foods of the ceremonial meal.